 “The stripe shall be a minimum of 2 inches wide to a maximum of 4 inches wide placed parallel to, and not more than 1 inch from the nose of the step or upper approach.
 The stripe shall extend the full width of the step or upper approach and shall be of material that is at least as slip resistant as the other treads of the stair.
 A painted stripe shall be acceptable.
 Grooves shall not be used to satisfy this requirement.”

-Safety Direct America offers both anti-slip floor paints and adhesive-backed anti-slip tapes that are verified slip-resistant when wet.
+Safety Direct America offers both anti-slip floor coatings and adhesive-backed anti-slip tapes that are verified slip-resistant when wet.
 Don’t use ordinary paints!
 Adding sand (silica) to ordinary paint is not a good idea — its points are brittle and will break soon under traffic; and it’s a skilled art to select the right size and area density of the abrasive and then hold it in place without risk of the paint masking its slip-resisting quality, temporary though that may be.

 Another good idea, though not required by most Codes, is to remind people to use the handrail.
 The photo below shows a typical sign.
 This is like free insurance!